-The budgets for all funds are prepared on a full accrual basis.
+The budgets for all funds are prepared on a modified accrual basis.
 Expenses are recognized when goods and services are received, and revenues are recognized when water is delivered to the system.
 Annual audited financial statements of the WSSC are prepared on the basis of Generally Accepted Accounting Principles (GAAP), whereas both the budget and internal financial statements are prepared on a debt service basis.
 The debt service basis recognizes certain cash expenses not recognized under GAAP (such as principal payments on debt, and pension contributions based on a level percentage of payroll).
-Similarly, certain non-cash expenditures that are included under GAAP are not recognized under the debt service basis (such as depreciation on capital assets, and pension expenses as defined by Accounting Principles Board Pronouncement No. 8).
+Similarly, certain non-cash expenditures that are included under GAAP are not recognized under the debt service basis (such as depreciation on capital assets, and pension expenses as defined by Governmental Accounting Standards Board Statement 68 - Accounting & Finance Reporting for Pensions).